 Distinguishing Causes of Neighborhood Racial Change: A Nearest Neighbor Design

-Whether contemporary households consider the race of their neighbors when choosing a neighborhood is controversial.
-We study neighborhood choice using a novel research design that contrasts the move rate of homeowners who receive a new different-race neighbor nearby to that of homeowners who live further away on the same block.
-This approach isolates a component of the household move decision directly attributable to their neighbors’ identities.
-Both Black and white homeowners are more likely to move after receiving a new different-race neighbor in their immediate vicinity.
-We discuss heterogeneity in this result and implications for understanding modern neighborhood racial change.
+We study neighborhood choice using a novel research design that contrasts the move rate of homeowners who receive a new different-race neighbor immediately next-door versus slightly further away on the same block.
+This approach isolates a component of household preferences directly attributable to their neighbors’ identities.
+Both Black and White homeowners are more likely to move after receiving a new different-race neighbor.
+Results are robust to additional controls (e.g., income) and alternative research designs.
+We find evidence of heterogeneity in responses associated with income, density, and region, which has implications for understanding contemporary neighborhood racial change and the prospects for maintaining stable, integrated neighborhoods.